 Frontotemporal dementia (FTD), sometimes called frontotemporal disorders, is rare and tends to occur at a younger age than other dementias.
 About 60% of people with frontotemporal dementia are 45 to 64 years old.

 FTD is progressive, meaning symptoms get worse over time.
-It can take less than two years to progress in some people, whereas in others it can take more than 10 years.
+Some people live more than 10 years after diagnosis, while others live less than two years after they are diagnosed.
 High levels of care, such as 24-hour care, may be needed over time.
 Once the person is diagnosed, it is important to plan ahead for financial, legal, and care arrangements that may be needed as the disease progresses.

-There are three types of frontotemporal dementia, all of which can affect middle-aged and older adults.
+There are several disorders that can result in frontotemporal dementia, all of which can affect middle-aged and older adults.